 Havenwood Heritage Heights is a continuing care retirement community in the charming city of Concord, New Hampshire.
 As a CCRC, we offer a continuum of care, ensuring that residents receive the support they need no matter what happens in the future.

 At Havenwood Heritage Heights, we understand that downsizing a family home is difficult for many seniors.
 With that in mind, our dedicated and compassionate staff works tirelessly to ensure that the move to senior living is as seamless as possible.
-We offer more tips for transitioning to a senior living community in our latest blog post.
+Our senior living community provides maintenance assistance and more so you can take advantage of your golden years in beautiful Concord, NH.